Vergil (Devil May Cry): Voice actors

 Although Nelo Angelo does not talk in Devil May Cry, the sounds he makes were made by David Keeley.

 In Devil May Cry 3, Vergil was voiced by Daniel Southworth, who said he had been cast quickly and also performed the motion capture.
 Itsuno, who initially doubted the completion of Vergil's character, was surprised by Southworth's work and said, "it showed a respect for authentic Japanese swordsmanship, but balanced with a slightly rough, wild style that perfectly fit Vergil's profile of a Western man using a Japanese sword".
 When being cast to voice Vergil, Southworth was aware of the character's history and had a knowledge of samurai culture, which allowed him to give a good performance.
 According to the game's development staff, Southworth's knowledge about the samurai allowed him to fit well into Vergil's character in terms of voice and motion capture.
 When describing Vergil, Southworth stated that while he often appears to be calm, the audience would notice he shows signs of rage.
 Southworth found the motion-capturing the action scenes challenging and said these were his favorite parts of his work for the game.
 He said he was honored to repeat his work for the fighting game Ultimate Marvel vs. Capcom 3.

 David de Lautour voiced Vergil in the reboot of the Devil May Cry series.
 De Lautour enjoyed finding out about Vergil's mannerisms and posture, labeling him a "great character".

 Vergil was voiced in Japanese for the first time in Ultimate Marvel vs. Capcom 3.
 The voice actor Hiroaki Hirata was chosen by the developers of both Devil May Cry team and Ultimate Marvel vs. Capcom 3.
 Ryota Niitsuma, the producer of Ultimate Marvel vs. Capcom 3, and producer Hiroyuki Kobayashi found Hirata's voice suitable for Vergil.

-As with Devil May Cry 3: Special Edition, Vergil was designed to be played in a similar way to Dante, albeit with several differences to make both characters unique.
+Robbie Daymond voices the character in the Netflix series.

 Characteristics

-Vergil is Dante's identical twin brother; they are sons of a demon named Sparda and a human named Eva.
+Vergil is Dante's older twin brother; they are sons of a demon named Sparda and a human named Eva.
 Vergil is half-demon, which gives him superhuman abilities.
 He is more serious about his training than Dante.
 He has a cold, calm, and introverted demeanor, as opposed to Dante's arrogant, thrill-seeking, and outgoing nature.
 Both characters enjoy fighting; Vergil values the power gained from Sparda, without which he would be unable to protect anything.
 Vergil's main weapon is a katana named Yamato (閻魔刀), inherited from Sparda.
 As Nelo Angelo, Vergil wears black armor with a cape while using a wide, blue sword, retaining his sense of honor despite being a slave to Mundus's will.